-If you do pull the wire out you must pull the boot off, push the wire through the boot, catch the metal clip that falls out of the boot, strip the wire (after its through the boot), wrap the clip around the wire, pull the black wire in the center of the spark plug wire back along the wire and squeeze the clip shut (see pic).
+- If you do pull the wire out you must pull the boot off, push the wire through the boot, catch the metal clip that falls out of the boot, strip the wire (after its through the boot), wrap the clip around the wire, pull the black wire in the center of the spark plug wire back along the wire and squeeze the clip shut (see pic).
 Then slide the boot back over the clip and wire.
-If you do happen to pull the wire out of its boot, click here for an article that shows you how to repair it!
+If you do happen to pull the wire out of its boot, this article shows you how to repair it!

 Read Your Spark Plug

 When you get the spark plug out, "read it."
 What I mean by that is take a good look at it.
 It should have a tan-colored coating on it from firing, but anything else like oil, blistering or broken/missing pieces is not good.
 Most repair manuals have a page of spark plug photos with an explanation of what the problem may have been.

 Now let's get one of the new spark plugs and a gapper.
 There are two places we can look up the gap specification.
 The first place we should look is on that label under the hood.
 Like I said before, sometimes that label is missing or damaged.
 If that's the case then get out your automotive manual and look up the specification in that.
 Its probably under the "tune up" section or the ignition timing section.
 Set the gap to the specified amount.
 The wire or blade, which ever you use, should just barely drag through the slot.
 If not then adjust it.
 Please see the picture.

 After you have set the gap its time to put the new plug in.